Richard Rutherford 1940 - 2020 - Obituary

 Richard is survived by his wife of 56 years, Gale and their two children, Rebecca (Dale) Gassman and Robert (Courtney) Rutherford, two grandsons, Hayden and Alex Rutherford, a sister Jeannie (Bill) Walters, and many nieces and nephews.
 He was preceded in death by his Parents, Virgil and Irene, and sister, Ann (Rutherford) Hagen.

-Richard was a quiet, gentle soul well liked by all who knew him.
+Richard was a quiet, gentle soul well like by all who knew him.
 He will be deeply missed.
-Services at First Presbyterian Church and The Pikes Peak National Cemetery are pending.
-In lieu of flowers, please consider contributing to UC Children's Hospital in Colorado Springs in his honor.
+In lieu of flowers, please consider contributing to UC Children's Hospital, 40490 Briargate Parkway, Colorado Springs 80920.